-At the Annapolis Sailboat Show and then teaching at Cruiser’s University, I met a lot of people who are preparing to cruise.
-And almost all said they were overwhelmed with everything they needed to learn and do!
+While I was working at the Annapolis Sailboat Show and then teaching at Cruisers University, I met many people who were preparing to cruise.
+And almost all of them said they were overwhelmed with everything they needed to learn and do.

-And then, just a couple of days ago, I was talking to Lin Pardey (who podcasts on The Boat Galley Podcast and has written numerous books on cruising) and she made a very telling point about when she and her husband, Larry, began cruising: “There wasn’t all this information available.
+Lin Pardey, my former podcast partner and author of several cruising books (see them on Amazon), made a great point about the differences from when she started to today.
+“There wasn’t all this information available.
 We didn’t know what we didn’t know.
 We just left and figured things out as we went along.”

-The combination of the internet, ASA classes and Cruiser’s University (and others) has made it easier than ever to gain skills before heading out.
+Lin’s approach is less common today.
+The combination of the internet, ASA classes, and Cruiser’s University (and others) has made it easier than ever to gain skills before heading out.
 And that is fantastic!

 But at the same time, the ready listing of all the skills you need for successful cruising can be overwhelming.
 Especially when you’re trying to decide what you’re going to do with your house and everything you own.
 And buy a boat.
-And maybe face criticism — or at least questioning — from family and friends about your new life.
+Maybe you’ll face criticism, or at least questioning, from family and friends about your new life.

 “I wonder if I was nuts to think I could do this.”